 In Cardano, there are about 432,000 slots available in every epoch, which lasts for 5 days.
 Each slot can be considered a time slot in which a node is elected to create a block.
 About one node is nominated every 20 seconds for every slot, which means about 21,600 nominations per epoch.

-The Cardano system ensures that the selection process is fair.
+The Cardano stake pool system ensures that the selection process is fair.
 Hence it implements a VRF (Verifiable Random Function) where a random value is returned when this function is input with the key of a stakeholder.
 This random value is stored in the block.

 Over time, all these previous random values are also taken within the VRF, thus generating the randomness necessary to have a fair selection process.

-If you look at this mechanism, you’ll see that Cardano would slowly move towards centralization if there’s one staking pool that has the most ADA.
+If you look at this mechanism, you’ll see that Cardano staking would slowly move towards centralization if there’s one staking pool that has the most ADA.
 To counter this effect, Cardano has a mechanism deployed, which can help accomplish true decentralization and ensure that, over time, all staking pools receive nearly equal amounts of rewards.

 To achieve this nash equilibrium, the mechanism encourages people to look for more long-term metrics while staking their money.
 For instance, people would ideally stake their ADA in a pool that already has a larger volume of the said asset to increase their chances of getting nominated.

-To counter this, Cardano has a factor known as saturation.
+To counter this, Cardano staking has a factor known as saturation.
 The pools which are the most desirable based on their previous epoch’s performance are the ones that are saturated pools.
 According to ADAPool, these saturated pools are determined by a few factors such as:

 - ROA or Return on ADA in the last 30 days gives you an idea about the expected annual return of ADA of a particular pool, based on its previous 30 days’ performance.